Yacht Buying Process

 The buyer should present his offer to the broker in writing and in turn he will submit it to the seller who can decide how to proceed.

 If the offer is accepted the buyer will need to sign a sales agreement.
 Normally a down payment of 10% on the agreed price is required at this stage.
+The deposit is handled by the broker and is usually deposited in an escrow account.

 The broker should guarantee the seller and the buyer a secure transaction.
 The delivery of the boat and handing over of keys can be carried out as soon as the full sum due has been paid to the seller by bank transfer to his account.